-My experience as a teacher in South Korea focused heavily on teaching students of this age, and I’ve lived to tell the tale if that comforts your nerves a bit.
+Teaching English to elementary-aged children is fun, is exhausting, and requires much improvisation.
+My experience as an English teacher in South Korea focused heavily on teaching students of this age, and I have lived to tell the tale if that comforts your nerves a bit.

 How you approach lessons will differ slightly depending on whether you are working in the school system or at a private after-school hagwon.
 You have much more freedom in the lessons, for example, when you work in an evening language academy.

+Regular schools have a curriculum to follow, and you will typically have a Korean co-teacher present during your lessons.
 This can be both an advantage, for translation and disciplinary purposes, or a hindrance, if they are not on the same methodological plane as you.